Scrivito/scrivito_tabbed_content_widget/README.md

 - Put some 'Tabbed Content Tab' widgets into it.
 - For each of the Tabbed Content Tabs: set a headline and fill the content with any widget (text, images, whatever).

+## License

+Copyright (c) 2009 - 2014 Infopark AG (http://www.infopark.com)

+This software can be used and modified under the LGPL-3.0.
+Please refer to http://www.gnu.org/licenses/lgpl-3.0.html for the license text.